• Consortium: Nommon (project coordinator) and Populus.

 Phase 1: Solution Design

 Nommon and Populus worked together in the AI4Cities’s Solution Design Phase.
-Both companies worked for three months on the design of the AVENUE solution, analysing the cities’ needs related to GHG emissions and shared mobility, and evaluated the different data sources available to feed the solution’s model.
+Both companies worked for three months on the design of the AVENUE solution, analysing the cities’ needs related to GHG emissions and shared mobility systems, and evaluated the different data sources available to feed the solution’s model.

 Phase 2: Prototyping